pik-piam/PyPSA-China-PIK/paper/paper.md

 ---
-title: "PyPSA-China: an open-source model of the energy transition in China"
+title: "PyPSA-China-PIK: an open-source model of the energy transition in China"

 tags: